UP-RS-ESP/addem/README.md

 ----------

-The suite of Python codes in this repository has two main objectives: (i) a high-speed, parallelised Python implementation of traditional Dem analyses such as sink filling, flow direction estimation, flow accumulation estimation, etc., and (ii) to create a suite of new functions that enable the end-user to analyse the distributions of various geophysically relevant
+The suite of Python codes in this repository has two main objectives: (i) a high-speed, parallelised Python implementation of traditional DEM analyses such as sink filling, flow direction estimation, flow accumulation estimation, etc., and (ii) to create a suite of new functions that enable the end-user to analyse the distributions of various geophysically relevant